darkrenaissance/darkfi/doc/src/misc/hashchain/network_protocol.md

 ## Receiving a new `Event`

-The new received `Event` with unread status add to the `UnreadMessages` buffer after increasing the read_confirms by one.
+The new received `Event` with unread status add to the `UnreadEvents` buffer after increasing the read_confirms by one.

 The `Event` with read status add to the `Model`.